Introduction

 Mental and Emotional Effects

-The repercussions of chronic procrastination extend far beyond mere productivity challenges; they deeply affect an individual’s mental health.
-Procrastination is strongly linked with heightened stress, anxiety, and even depression.
-The guilt and feelings of inadequacy that follow the postponement of tasks can erode self-esteem over time.
+Chronic procrastination affects more than just productivity; it takes a toll on mental health.
+It is closely associated with increased stress, anxiety, and even depression.
+The feelings of guilt and inadequacy that often follow delayed tasks can gradually diminish self-esteem.
 According to a 2020 survey, individuals who identify as chronic procrastinators reported higher levels of stress and lower well-being than their non-procrastinating counterparts.

 Long-Term Consequences